vasilakisfil/Introspected-REST/README.md

 Finally, in the network level, the browser (or any other non-browser client) sends the networked request in one of the TCP, UDP, etc.

-The actual protocol depends on the protocol used by the protocol level.
+The actual protocol depends on the protocol used in the protocol level.

 ## 4. Roy's `REST` model